Grace Gimmini Potts: Career

 Using the pen-name of Grace G. Parks she wrote Bad Dames: A Peek at a Problem Taboo (1939).

-She was a world traveler and lecturer in costume; she was a humorous speaker as well as one who packed her program with information and she was in great demand with men as well as women.
+She traveled internationally as a lecturer on costume history.
+Her presentations included informational content and were delivered to a range of audiences.

 In 1945 she presented two programs for the Washington Parent-Teacher Association; one meeting featured a travelogue of Java, Singapore, Malay and China; another meeting presented a foreign fashion revue.
 The costume included those from India, a native sari, the native girl's dress from Ceylon, the sarongs from Java, the "slong" from Makassar, an authentic Shinto priest robe from Japan, the "lava lava" from Pago Pago, temple dancer's costume from Bali and Manchu princess robe from China.
 Potts visited 57 countries, travelling 500,000 miles by land, sea and air in 15 years.
 She visited Europe four times and the orient three times.
 She also spent some time in South America, including Brazil and Argentine.
 She saw all the Central American states and made a flying trip to the jungles of Yucatán.
 She spent some time in Java, Makassar and Bali.